ekumenlabs/fruit_detection/README.md

 ### Running olive_pipeline

-To load the system with the Olive Camera, detection and the visualization in RQt, you can do the following:
+To load the system with the olixVision™ Camera, detection and the visualization in RQt, you can do the following:

 1. Connect the camera to the USB port of your computer.